Primary color: Additive models

-Subtractive mixing of ink layers
+Subtractive models

 The subtractive color mixing model predicts the resultant spectral power distribution of light filtered through overlaid partially absorbing materials, usually in the context of an underlying reflective surface such as white paper.
 Each layer partially absorbs some wavelengths of light from the illumination while letting others pass through, resulting in a colored appearance.
 The resultant spectral power distribution is predicted by the wavelength-by-wavelength product of the spectral reflectance of the illumination and the product of the spectral reflectances of all of the layers.
 Overlapping layers of ink in printing mix subtractively over reflecting white paper, while the reflected light mixes in a partitive way to generate color images.
 Importantly, unlike additive mixture, the color of the mixture is not well predicted by the colors of the individual dyes or inks.
 The typical number of inks in such a printing process is 3 (CMY) or 4 (CMYK), but can commonly range to 6 (e.g., Pantone hexachrome).
 In general, using fewer inks as primaries results in more economical printing but using more may result in better color reproduction.

 Cyan (C), magenta (M), and yellow (Y) are good chromatic subtractive primaries in that filters with those colors can be overlaid to yield a surprisingly large chromaticity gamut.
-A black (K) ink (from the older "key plate") is also used in CMYK systems to augment C, M and Y inks or dyes due to both being more efficient in terms of time and expense and less likely to introduce visible defects.
+A black (K) ink (from the older "key plate") is also used in CMYK systems to augment C, M and Y inks or dyes: this is more efficient in terms of time and expense and less likely to introduce visible defects.
 Before the color names cyan and magenta were in common use, these primaries were often known as blue and red, respectively, and their exact color has changed over time with access to new pigments and technologies.
 Organizations such as Fogra, European Color Initiative and SWOP publish colorimetric CMYK standards for the printing industry.